 Hahn Archaeology Field Intern

-Bone, ceramic, shell (including shell hoes), flint, charcoal, and fire-cracked rock (especially limestone)
+- The discovery of artifacts and ecofacts such as: Bone, ceramic, shell (including shell hoes), flint, charcoal, and fire-cracked rock (especially limestone)

-We found an Oneota vessel, which was an unexpected ceramic type for the area.
+- Special Find: We found an Oneota vessel, which was an unexpected ceramic type for the area.
 Half of the vessel was found intact.